ecmwf/polytope/docs/Service/Design_doc.md

 #### Type

 An example of a minimal feature of `type` : `timeseries` can be seen above.
 A feature dictionary must always contain a `type`.
-The `type` in this case refers to what feature is being requested, the `type` of feaature requested will then determine the format of the output returned, what other keys can go in the feature and suitable defaults if they are not available.
+The `type` in this case refers to what feature is being requested, the `type` of feature requested will then determine the format of the output returned, what other keys can go in the feature and suitable defaults if they are not available.
 In some cases it may also affect keys outside of the feature dictionary that come from the traditional mars request.
 For example if `type` : `verticalprofile` and `levtype` : `sfc`, this request will not be sent as a vertical profile expects either `levtype` : `pl/ml`.
 Other exceptions will be given for each separate feature `type`.

 The value available for `type` currently are as follows: